 Your next visit will be for the second vaccination with MVA PvDBP.
 This will be 8 weeks after the first on day 56 (D56).
 As for the first vaccination, we will then need to see you to check for any side effects of the vaccine on days 57, 59, 63, 70 (D57, D59, D63, D70) and record your symptoms for 28 days.
-After these follow-ups, we would next see you two days before the malaria challenge, around 4 weeks after the second vaccination.
+After these follow-ups, we would next see you on the day before the malaria challenge, around 4 weeks after the second vaccination.
 This visit will also include a review of any side effects after the 2nd vaccine.

-C-2 visit (two days before malaria challenge)
+C-1 visit (one day before malaria challenge)

-Two days before challenge participants will attend clinic for a review and blood test to check there have been no changes in your general health prior to challenge and to obtain some baseline samples to compare with the samples we will take after the challenge.
+On the day before challenge participants will attend clinic for a review and blood test to check there have been no changes in your general health prior to challenge and to obtain some baseline samples to compare with the samples we will take after the challenge.
 These checks are to ensure you are completely healthy and can still be infected with malaria.
 For female participants, a blood pregnancy test will be performed.
-We will also take a swab from the back of your nose and throat to test for COVID-19 and if this test is positive, even if you are well and have no symptoms, we will not proceed with malaria challenge.

 The back-up volunteers will also need to attend this visit and must be available on the morning of the malaria challenge, in case one of the volunteers withdraws at the last minute.
 This means that confirmation of whether or not a back-up volunteer will be needed for the challenge will not be made until the day of challenge (one of the Investigators will call the back-up volunteer that morning to confirm either way).